CrunchyData/pgbouncer_fdw/README.md

 ```

-*Q: When supporting multiple versions of pgBouncer, how are new/old/renamed columns handled?*
+*Q: When supporting multiple versions of PgBouncer, how are new/old/renamed columns handled?*

-A: pgbouncer_fdw will return all columns for all supported versions of pgBouncer.
-This means that there may be columns being returned that have no data because that version of pgBouncer does not have that column.
+A: pgbouncer_fdw will return all columns for all supported versions of PgBouncer.
+This means that there may be columns being returned that have no data because that version of PgBouncer does not have that column.

-If a newer version of pgBouncer drops a column completely, pgbouncer_fdw will support it for a limited time with an empty value and evaluate a time period when support for versions with that old column will be deprecated.
+If a newer version of PgBouncer drops a column completely, pgbouncer_fdw will support it for a limited time with an empty value and evaluate a time period when support for versions with that old column will be deprecated.

-For example, the application_name column will show up if you are running pgBouncer 1.17, but it will have an empty string for a value.
+For example, the application_name column will show up if you are running PgBouncer 1.17, but it will have an empty string for a value.
 ```
 postgres=# select * from pgbouncer_clients;
 -[ RECORD 1 ]---------+---------------------------